Updated: May 2026

 For Managed Service Providers (MSPs), vendor payouts represent one of the most significant expenses, often consuming 20–35% of their annual revenue.
 These recurring costs, tied to licensing fees and software subscriptions, create a constant drain on profitability.
 While automation tools have helped reduce operational inefficiencies, they rarely address the elephant in the room: vendor dependency.

-In an industry where every dollar matters, breaking free from vendor payouts isn’t just a cost-saving measure — it’s a strategy for long-term sustainability and growth.
+In an industry where every dollar matters, breaking free from vendor payouts isn’t just a cost-saving measure — it’s a strategy for long-term sustainability and margin growth.

 How Open Source Helps: Reducing Dependency and Lowering Costs